Finances of the British royal family: Parliamentary annuities

-The Duke of Edinburgh received a parliamentary annuity of £359,000 per year from the Treasury.
+Prince Philip, Duke of Edinburgh, received a parliamentary annuity of £359,000 per year from the Treasury.
 In the past some other members of the British royal family also received funding in the form of parliamentary annuities.
 The Civil List Act 1952 provided for an allowance to Princess Margaret as well as allowances to the queen's younger children among others.
 The Civil List Act 1972 added further members of the royal family to the annuity list.
 By 2002 there were eight recipients of parliamentary annuities, all receiving a combined total of £1.5 million annually.
 Between 1993 and 2012 the Queen voluntarily refunded the cost of these annuities to the Treasury.
 The Sovereign Grant Act 2011 abolished all of these other than that received by the then Duke of Edinburgh.
 Subsequently, the living costs of the members of the royal family who carry out official duties, including the Princess Royal, the Duke of York, and the Duke and Duchess of Edinburgh, have mainly been met through the sovereign's income from the Duchy of Lancaster.